 This is the common approach in the tech industry such as Google or Microsoft, which skips perfection and employs techniques such as beta launches to get user feedback and data about the product.
 They find that going to market early with a product before it is “perfect” and getting customer feedback is a much more important strategy for product launches.

 Use public relations strategy.

 The key is to connect with the individual writers, not the general contact box of that publication.
-Your pitch could easily get lost if you send it to the main line or contact email.
-Instead, make a list of writers (don’t forget bloggers!) who have previously talked about the industry and develop a relationship with them writer.
+Your pitch could easily get lost if you send it to the mainline or contact email.
+Instead, make a list of writers (don’t forget bloggers!) who have previously talked about the industry and develop a relationship with the writer.
 One way is to interact with them on Twitter and participate in their conversations.